-B) If more than one asset is transferred by the transferor in a Sec.
-351 nonrecognition transaction, the transferor is assumed to have received a proportionate share of the stock, cash, and other boot property for each property transferred based upon the assets' relative FMVs.C) The transferor's basis for any noncash boot property received in a Sec.
-351 transaction is the boot's FMV reduced by any unrecognized gain.
+- A) If more than one asset is the transferor is assumed to have received a proportionate share of the stock, cash, and other boot property for each property transferred based upon the assets' relative FMVs. - B) The transferor's basis for any noncash boot property received in a Sec.
+351 transaction is the boot's FMV reduced by any unrecognized gain. - C) To determine a shareholder's basis in a single class of stock received in a Sec.
+351 exchange, the FMV of the stock received must be known. - D) All of the above are false.